A 64Cu(II)-based radiotracer for diagnosing hypoxic conditions in cancer cells

 Our lead 64CuCysPhe compound showed promising in vitro and in vivo results in breast cancer models.

-- Complete all pre-clinical experiments needed before entering the clinic.
+- Complete all pre-clinic experiments needed before entering the clinic.

-- Show good identification of tumors in various sizes from different cancers.
+- Show good identification of the tumor in various tumors of varied sizes from different cancers.

 - Correlate imaging intensity with hypoxia levels.